Back to National Guide

 Melbourne-Specific Considerations

-Melbourne's reactive clay soils are a primary driver of plaster cracking across the city.
-Suburbs built on Silurian clay, stretching across much of the northern and western suburbs (Footscray, Sunshine, Reservoir, Thomastown) and the south-east (Dandenong, Cranbourne), experience seasonal soil movement that translates directly into cracks through plaster walls and ceilings.
-Homes on sandy soils (Bayside suburbs, parts of the Mornington Peninsula) are less affected.
+Melbourne's reactive clay soils are the primary driver of plaster cracking across the city.
+Suburbs built on Silurian clay across the northern corridor (Footscray, Sunshine, Reservoir, Thomastown), the western growth areas (Melton, Craigieburn, Hoppers Crossing), and the south-east (Dandenong, Cranbourne) experience seasonal soil movement that translates directly into cracks through plaster walls and ceilings.
+Homes on sandy soils in bayside suburbs (Brighton, Sandringham) and parts of the Mornington Peninsula are less affected.
+A plasterer experienced with Melbourne conditions can read cracking patterns and tell you whether the cause is cosmetic settling or structural movement that needs an engineer.

 Hiring a Licensed Plasterer in VIC